barbarer/py4e-int/_sources/network/beautifulSoup.rst

-The program reads the HTML page from "http://www.dr-chuck.com/page1.htm", creates a BeautifulSoup object from the content of that HTML page, gets the first 'a' tag.
-Then prints the 'href' attribute for it or 'None' if there isn't an 'href' attribute.
+The program reads the HTML page from "http://www.dr-chuck.com/page1.htm", creates a BeautifulSoup object from the content of that HTML page, gets a list of the 'a' tags.
+It then loops through the list of 'a' tags and prints the 'href' attribute for it or 'None' if there isn't an 'href' attribute.

 You can use also BeautifulSoup to pull out various parts of each tag: